-The azimuth codebook is uniform and the number of points is given by the nϕcorresponding to the quantized elevation value.
+The azimuth codebook is uniform, and the number of points is given by the nϕ corresponding to the quantized elevation value.
 The azimuth is differently quantized if it corresponds to a direction from MASA input format or to a direction from multichannel input format in McMASA representation.
 Both variants are presented in this clause.